Center for ADVANCING UH Faculty Success

 - ADVANCE Distinguished Scholars Program:

-Women of color are underrepresented in the STEM/SBS fields.
-In order to provide Women of Color faculty with opportunities to network nationally, The Center for ADVANCING UH Faculty Success invites underrepresented minority tenure/tenure-track women faculty in the STEM or Social/Behavioral Sciences disciplines to submit one-page proposals to host leading experts in their discipline for a two-day visit to the UH campus.
+Women of color are underrepresented in the science, technology, engineering and mathematics (STEM) and social/behavioral scienc (SBS) fields.
+In order to provide women of color faculty with opportunities to network nationally, the Center for ADVANCING UH Faculty Success provides opportunities for underrepresented minority tenure/tenure-track women faculty in STEM/SBS disciplines to submit one-page proposals to host leading experts in their discipline for a two-day visit to the UH campus.
 Program goals are to provide underrepresented minority women faculty members with the opportunity to:

 - Network with leading scholars in their discipline